jewelsofthought/neshama/site/posts/tol/tol_cards.md

 Only at close to the maximum of "more", is decrease a positive.
 Any other place, an increase is good... unless what is being increased is not good!
 Then increase is a negative.

+## Provide

+Anything that "they" provide us, they can take away/remove.
+"They", the unknown ones, that hide in the shadows, wielding the sword of Damocles.
+Everything "they" provide comes at a price/cost to us, from which they benefit (and it seems, generally, finanacially).